artsandideas/local-creativity/README.md

   - Famous Views for (a little bit of) Famous 3D physics UI additions
   - Location/maps

-With Local 'Creativity' people will know and fund local creativity.
+With 'Local Creativity' people will know and fund local creativity.
 ===========